From CrossFit to HYROX: A Belltown Athlete's Story

 Try a free first class at Persistence Athletics

 Book your free class.
-Persistence Athletics, 3025 1st Ave, Belltown, Seattle.
-8 minutes from Amazon, walkable from anywhere in downtown Seattle.
+Persistence Athletics, 3025 1st Ave, Belltown, Seattle, WA 98121.
+About 8 minutes on foot from Amazon and walkable from anywhere in downtown Seattle.
+Questions first?
+Call us at (206) 593-4236.

 Want to take this further?